MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 These are same concept.
 In documentation, we mainly use allocation.
 In product, we mainly use assignment.
 - assignment = allocation
 - assigned credits = allocated credits = environment credits
-- unassigned credits = unallocated credits = tenant level credits
+- unassigned credits = unallocated credits = organization (tenant) level credits

 ## What are the differences between allocated credits and unallocated credits?

-When a tenant has purchased AI Builder capacity, corresponding credits are by default unallocated and available as a pool on the tenant.
-In this state, credits can be used on any environment unless usage of unallocated credits is blocked by admin.
+When an organization (tenant) has purchased AI Builder capacity, corresponding credits are by default unallocated and available as a pool for the organization (tenant).
+In this state, credits can be used on any environment without assigned credits, unless usage of unallocated credits is blocked by admin.

 The administrator can restrict usage by allocating all credits to specific environments or by blocking the usage of unallocated credits.
 The administrator can  reserve some capacity to an environment by allocating a number of credits to this environment.